Context Tree Prior Distributions based on Node Weighting with exact Bayes Factors: A Bayesian Framework to Context Trees

 \begin{proposition} The model evidence $\mathcal{E}(\mathbf{z}; F, \alpha)$ can be written as

 In particular, by Bayes' theorem, the posterior distribution of $\tau$ has the following closed form:

 \end{proposition}

-These results show that both the evidence and the posterior distribution reduce to the computation of sums of context-tree functions over the space of trees $\mathcal{T}_L$.
+Proposition \ref{form_bay} shows that both the evidence and the posterior distribution reduce to the computation of sums of context-tree functions over the space of trees $\mathcal{T}_L$.
 Consequently, we can apply Theorem \ref{theo1} to compute these sums recursively, thereby efficiently obtaining the exact evidence and posterior distribution.
 In other words, using the definition of the $\Sigma$ function, we have

+Moreover, note that the posterior distribution is the distribution proportional to the context-tree function $FQ_\alpha$.
+This property is similar to saying that $\pi_F(\tau)$ and $\pi_{F, \alpha}(\tau \mid \mathbf{z})$ are conjugate distributions with respect to that likelihood function.
+It also implies that we can recover a branching-process interpretation of the posterior distribution through \eqref{branch} which is useful for obtaining posterior samples.

-The application of Theorem \ref{theo1} to compute the evidence \eqref{mod_evi} can be seen as an extension of the CTW algorithm \citep{CTW} to accommodate alternative weightings, depending on the selected context-tree function $F$.
-Indeed, for a binary alphabet, when we choose the CTW function and set the Dirichlet hyper-parameter to $\alpha = 0.5$, $\mathcal{E}(\mathbf{z}; C, 0.5)$ corresponds exactly to the probability of the sequence assigned by the classic CTW.
+The use of Theorem \ref{theo1} to compute the evidence \eqref{mod_evi} can be seen as an extension of the CTW algorithm \citep{CTW} to accommodate alternative weightings, depending on the selected context-tree function $F$.
+Indeed, for a binary alphabet $(|\mathcal{A}|=2)$, when we choose the CTW function and set the Dirichlet hyper-parameter to $\alpha = 1/2$, $\mathcal{E}(\mathbf{z}; C, 1/2)$ corresponds exactly to the probability of the sequence assigned by the classic CTW.
 The only difference in our method is that the recursive procedure is performed twice: once to compute the sum of the product $FQ_\alpha$, and once to compute the normalizing constant of $F$.

 Following the Bayesian perspective, a standard point estimator of the tree structure is the maximum a posteriori (MAP) tree.
 In this case, by Proposition \ref{form_bay}, a posterior mode tree, denoted by $\tau_{\text{MAP}}$, satisfies